Indian Valley

 https://ridewithgps.com/routes/37934185

-From Greenville, ride east on Main Street, which becomes North Valley Rd. through Indian Valley.
-You’re going to ride 34 miles on this road, then turn around and ride back.
+Greenville has ample shoulder parking.
+If school isn’t in session I park in the school parking lot (unmissable as you enter town on your R coming from the south).
+Ride north and east out of town on the only road, North Valley Rd.
+Ride 34 miles on this road, then turn around and ride back.
 Keep going on North Valley Rd., ignoring a few roads going off to the left and right, as the road name changes to Genessee Rd, then Indian Creek Rd., heading first to Genessee Valley and finally to Antelope Lake.
-There’s a mellow climb and descent going from one valley to another—if you skip the climb to the lake, this is the only noticeable climb on the ride.
-Ride through Genessee Valley, stopping now or on the way home at the Genessee Store, a don’t-miss local institution.

 At the end of the valley the big, obvious climb starts.
-You’ll see a sign that says “Antelope Lake 10 miles.”
-It isn’t kidding.
+A mile before it kicks in, you pass a sign reading “Road closed 1 mile.”
+A mile later the construction starts and the road turns to what looks like excellent dirt (as of 9/24), but there is no gate or warning sign scaring you off.
+I didn’t explore further.
+If you attempt it, it’s an honest 10 miles up.
 After a mile or so you’ll say, “I don’t think I can do this for 10 miles,” but all the steep is in the first 3 miles; then it mellows out and rolls so much that you’ll do some work coming back “down.”

 Indian Valley in June (it's greener and prettier in May)